-Canon may be best known for their camera, but they're also regarded as one of the best brands for photo printers.
-The Canon Pixma G7020 provides professional-grade photo print quality at a price that's in reach even for home offices not focused exclusively on photography.
+Canon may be best known for their camera models, but they're also regarded as one of the best brands for photo printers.
+The Canon Pixma G7020 provides professional-grade photo print quality at a price that's in reach even for home offices that aren't focused exclusively on photography.

-The lack of a touchscreen is more than made up for by a massive bank of buttons that allows the Canon Pixma to perform just about any task you could want.
-The focus is on photos of course, and the Canon Pixma comes with the ability to even printout photos without borders for more authentic and down to earth shots.
+The lack of a touchscreen is more than compensated for by a massive bank of buttons that allows the Canon Pixma to perform just about any task you could need.
+The focus here is of course on photos, and the Canon Pixma comes with the ability to even print out photos without borders for more authentic and down-to-earth shots.

 11. Epson Expression Premium XP-7100

-If you need the best printer for home, turn your attention to the Epson Expression.
-This all in one printer is built with more casual residential users in mind.
-The efficiency here for larger yields may not rank among the best, but the image quality ranks among the best and is especially solid when working with photographs.
+If you need the best printer for home use, you should turn your attention towards the Epson Expression.
+This all-in-one printer is built with more casual residential users in mind.
+The efficiency here for larger yields may not rank among the best, but the image quality certainly does and is especially solid when working with photographs.

-Then there's the automatic document feeder, which is capable of handling 30 pages in a pass.
+Then there's the automatic document feeder, which is capable of handling 30 pages in one go.
 Wi-Fi Direct support is also included for seamless connectivity, and the plus-sized screen gives you plenty of space to help navigate all of the different options available to you.

 Shopping for the Best All-In-One Printer

-An all-in-one printer with a strong screen is an all-in-one printer that’s easy to use.
-For that reason, any printer on our list is probably going to come with a touchscreen.
-A touchscreen provides you with better access to the menus, so you don’t have to go on instincts and button presses alone.
+An all-in-one printer with a strong screen is far easier to use than one without.
+For that reason, most of the printers on our list are going to come with a touchscreen.
+A touchscreen provides you with better access to the menus, so you don’t have to work on instinct and random button presses alone.
 Bigger screens offer more detail and more area to navigate the menu.
-Color screens allow for a more aesthetically pleasing navigation experience but also the chance to more easily read the menus.
-Ideally, look for printers with bright displays, especially if your printer is going to a well-lit office.
+Color screens allow for a more aesthetically pleasing navigation experience and allow you to more easily read the menus.
+Ideally, keep an eye out for printers with bright displays, especially if your printer is going to a well-lit office.

-So what does it mean when a printer is marketed as “all in one”?
-By default, you can expect a printer that can also scan and copy.
-And while many all-in-one printers include fax capabilities, this is becoming increasingly less frequent.
-You should look for fax capabilities if it’s something you need for your job, but don’t buy best printer models based on the inclusion of fax alone.
-The best printer at home likely won’t even include a fax machine unless it’s something necessary for your job.
+So what does it mean when a printer is marketed as “all-in-one”?
+By default, this means that you can expect a printer to also be able to scan and copy documents.
+While many all-in-one printers include fax capabilities, this is becoming increasingly less frequent as the demand continues to diminish.
+You should look out for fax capabilities if it’s something you specifically need for your job, but you shouldn’t buy a printer model based on the inclusion of fax alone.
+The best printer for use at home likely won’t include a fax machine unless it’s a necessity for your work.

-When looking for the best printer, home and office users should keep an eye on other features as well.
-While they didn’t earn inclusion on our specs list because they’re more varied and difficult to quantify, they’re quality standards that you should definitely consider when looking for the best printer for your space.
+When looking for the best printer, home and office users should keep an eye on a number of other features as well.
+While these may not have been included on our specs list because they’re more varied and difficult to quantify, they’re still quality standards that you should definitely consider when looking for the best printer for your space.

-- Two-sided printing, also known as duplex printing, helps you make the most of your paper but also help you get more creative with your presentations.
+- Two-sided printing, also known as duplex printing, helps you make the most of your paper, while also helping you get more creative with your presentations.
 Duplex printing automatically scans both sides, and it’s a standard feature in most printers today.
 Just don’t expect to be doing two-sided printing for 250 pages all at once.
-The two-sided volume quality for even the best all-in-one printers are still much smaller than the maximum paper capacity.
+The two-sided volume quality for even the best all-in-one printers is still much smaller than the maximum paper capacity.

-- An automatic document feeder is one of the most common features on a printer, but it can really tell you about the quality of a printer (in addition to making the process of copying, printing, and scanning) far easier.
-A document feeder generally won’t offer the same capacity as the manual tray, but it can make manipulating multiple different documents in a queue far easier.
+- An automatic document feeder is one of the most common features on a printer, but it can really tell you about the overall quality of a printer, in addition to making the process of copying, printing, and scanning far easier.
+A document feeder generally won’t offer the same capacity as the manual tray, but it can make handling multiple different documents in a queue far easier.

-- If your printer is connected to the internet (and if it’s bought in 2020, chances are it can be), many printers allow for automatic ink replenishment services.
-The most common service is Amazon Dash, but there are a few options out there.
+- If your printer is connected to the internet (and if it’s bought in 2021, chances are that it can be), many printers allow for automatic ink replenishment services.
+The most common service is Amazon Dash, but there are a few different options out there.
 In either case, they work in the same way.
 Printers with Amazon Dash or a similar service will use sensors to evaluate the level of your ink, compare it to your general usage, and automatically place an order for replacement ink when you’re starting to get low.
-It’s an especially valuable resource for larger offices.
+This is an especially valuable resource for larger offices.

-Today’s printers are dominated by Inkjet technology, but that doesn’t mean it’s the only options out there.
-Despite not being the printer best for home users, Laserjet still has its place, and ink tank all-in-one printers are becoming increasingly common thanks to their ease of use.
+Today’s printers are dominated by Inkjet technology, but that doesn’t mean it’s the only option out there.
+Despite not being the best type for home users, Laserjet still has its place, and ink tank all-in-one printers are becoming increasingly common thanks to their ease of use.

 - The most cost-effective solution is an Inkjet printer, so it should come as no surprise that they tend to dominate our list of the best all-in-one printers.
 Inkjet printers use distinct cartridges to hold the ink, which is then sprayed on the surface of the paper according to the parameters set by your source device.
 As a means to maintain the standards of price and print quality, many Inkjet printers prioritize black and white over color reproduction.
 They’re a very sensible choice for a home or office that mostly prints documents.

-- If you need to go even cheaper, you’ll want to look at ink tank Rather than use standalone cartridges, they contain their ink in a giant reservoir.
-And while they can be a bit more of a hassle to replace (since you have to fill the tank instead of just popping in a cartridge), the ink is cheaper and tends to last for longer.
+- If you need to go even cheaper, you’ll want to look at ink tank printers.
+Rather than using standalone cartridges, they hold their ink in a giant reservoir.
+While they can be a bit more of a hassle to replace (since you have to fill the whole tank instead of just popping in a cartridge), the ink is cheaper and tends to last for longer.

 The quality of your print speed will be a big deal if you need to use a printer on a day-to-day basis.
-That shouldn’t be a big issue.
+That shouldn’t be a big issue with any modern printer.
 Any manufacturer worth their salt is going to list a speed, measured in ppm (measured in pages per minute), and those speeds can compare directly whether you’re working with a color laser printer or an Inkjet.
-Since color printing takes more time, most manufacturers will have listings for black and white and color laser speeds.
+Since color printing takes more time, most manufacturers will have separate listings for black and white and color laser speeds.
 You can generally expect the latter to be about a half or two-thirds of the speed of black and white print quality.

 How much paper you can hold won’t really matter if you only use your printer once in a blue moon, but it can become a headache when you have multiple staff members all trying to run their printing jobs concurrently.
-A large input capacity is going to be important, but don’t forget to neglect output capacity when looking for the best all-in-one printer too.
+A large input capacity is going to be important, but make sure not to neglect output capacity when looking for the best all-in-one printer.
 The output trays for most printers are smaller than their input trays, and that can cause some inconveniences when looking to handle more serious jobs.

 You may also want to keep an eye out for printers that offer separate input trays.
 This secondary tray can work as a solid secondary choice, but it can also be used to queue up two different types of paper on the same printer.

 The time of having to plug your computer into printers to get your documents printed out is a thing of the past.
-You’d really have to search far and wide to find one in all printers that don’t offer some sort of wireless connectivity, but the quality can vary.
+You’d really have to search far and wide to find any all-in-one printers that don’t offer some sort of wireless connectivity, but the quality can still vary.

 - The most common connectivity option is WiFi.
 By connecting directly to your wireless internet network, it allows any approved person on the network to use your printers.
-Fortunately, the best all in one printers come with quality administrative capabilities.
-The versatility of WiFi makes it a popular choice for both homes and offices, but make sure to look for printers with quality security features if you’re dealing in sensitive information.
+Fortunately, the best all-in-one printers come with quality administrative capabilities.
+The versatility of WiFi makes it a popular choice for both homes and offices, but make sure to look for printers with quality security features if you’re dealing with sensitive information.

-- Bluetooth connects a device directly to another device – unlike WiFi which depends on an intermediary network router.
-And fortunately, most handheld devices come with Bluetooth now.
-But the direct connection means that you need to be within about 30 feet of the printer to print, and it’s less secure than a good WiFi network.
+- Bluetooth connects a device directly to another device – unlike WiFi, which depends on an intermediary network router.
+Fortunately, most handheld devices come with Bluetooth now, but the direct connection means that you need to be within about 30 feet of the printer at any given time, and it’s less secure than a good WiFi network.

 - Power usage likely won’t be an issue for the average home user.
 Unless you’re printing multiple pages every day, you can mostly leave your printer off or in sleep mode most of the time.
-The latter can be a huge boon for cash strapped businesses, but you can also look for ecologically friendly models that are designed not just for the quality of their printing but also for the quality of their energy efficiency.
+The latter can be a huge boon for cash-strapped businesses, but you can also look for ecologically friendly models that are designed not just for the quality of their printing but also for their energy efficiency.

 HotRate wants to help if you’re looking for the best all-in-one printer for the home or office.
-Whether you’re looking for something that can handle the duty process of a dedicated office, a laser printer that can handle professional photo printing, or an analysis of the best printer for the home products, you’ll find something for you here.
-We hope our guide can provide you with the context you need, but if you do want to expand your search beyond these ten printers, you can depend on our specs guide so you can evaluate your options like a pro.If you liked our article on all-in-one printers, please share and comment below what your favorite product is.
+Whether you’re looking for something that can handle the duty process of a dedicated office, a laser printer that can handle professional photo printing, or an analysis of the best printer for home use, you’ll likely find something for you here.
+We hope our guide can provide you with the context you need, but if you do want to expand your search beyond these ten printers, you can depend on our specs guide to help you evaluate your options like a pro.If you liked our article on all-in-one printers, please share and comment below what your favorite product is.